wagtail/rfcs/text/025-search-query-classes-revised.md

 In RFC 10 we introduced the idea of "Search Query Classes", a way to allow Wagtail to support more complex querying methods.

-This RFC is a replaces that previous RFC.
+This RFC replaces that previous RFC.

 ## Specification